hoanganhduc/getscipapers/README.md

 ## Description ![ℹ️](https://img.shields.io/badge/-Info-informational?logo=info) ![🚀](https://img.shields.io/badge/-WIP-yellow?logo=rocket) ![🧪](https://img.shields.io/badge/-Experimental-lightgrey?logo=flask)

-**getscipapers** is a Python package for searching and requesting scientific papers from various sources.
-This project is a **work in progress** and primarily intended for **my personal use**.
+**getscipapers** is a Python package designed for searching and requesting scientific papers from multiple sources.
+This project is a **work in progress** and primarily intended for **personal use**.
 It is not a comprehensive solution for accessing scientific papers.
-Parts of the code were developed with assistance from [GitHub Copilot](https://github.com/features/copilot).
+Portions of the code were developed with assistance from [GitHub Copilot](https://github.com/features/copilot).

 ## Prerequisites ![✅](https://img.shields.io/badge/-Checklist-success?logo=checkmarx) ![🛠️](https://img.shields.io/badge/-Tools-blue?logo=tools) ![🔑](https://img.shields.io/badge/-Keys-orange?logo=keybase)